ngthomas/pedFac/README.md

 A more detailed breakdown for each column/field in each individual row in the file is given here:

-* **column 1**: unique individual identifer, it must be a positive, unique integer for each row
+* **column 1**: unique individual identifer, it must be a positive, unique integer for each row.
+(SINCE WE ARE RUNNING THIS ALL
+THROUGH A PYTHON WRAPPER, IT SEEMS TO ME THAT THE IDENTIFIER SHOULD BE ANY STRING (WITH NO WHITESPACE) OF COURSE.
+LET THE PYTHON WRAPPER
+THEN ASSIGN A UNIQUE INTEGER TO EACH INDIVIDUAL, AND KEEP A RECORD OF WHO IS WHO SO THAT AT THE END THE SAMPLED PEDIGREES WILL COME BACK WITH THE ORIGINAL IDENTIFIERS.
+OTHERWISE THERE WILL BE MUCH GNASHING OF TEETH.)
 * **column 2**: an integer flag saying whether the individual is observed (i.e. whether genotype data are available for it)  Must be 1 or 0,  corresponding to yes or no.
 * **column 3**: sex of the individual: 0, 1, or 2. - corresponding to unknown, male or female.